Trending Posts

 <xsl:key name="settings" match="/*/settings/setting" use="@name" />

 Then you can access the value of that setting node with a call tokey().
-The first parameter is the name of the key and the second parameter is the value to compare against [email protected]
+The first parameter is the name of the key and the second parameter is the value to compare against the@useXPath.

 <xsl:value-of select="key('settings', 'application-name-text')" />